 Cross the street to walk down the Via Barberini to the Piazza Barberini, where you should pause for minute to enjoy the Triton Fountain, another Bernini masterpiece.
 Then turn right down Via Sistina to the Spanish Steps.

 Every tourist has to walk down the Spanish steps.
-Take a few pictures, and enjoy some people watching.
-No eating or drinking is allowed on the steps.
+Take a few pictures, and enjoy some people watching, but refrain from eating or drinking lest you be fined.

 At the bottom of the steps is the Babington Tea house, a traditional English tea shop, in operation since 1893.